 Anal Lubes

-Thick water based anal gels are the most widely recommended anal lubricant format.
-Water based formulas are safe with all toy materials including silicone, safe with all condom types, and easy to clean up.
-The gel viscosity provides the cushioning and lasting coverage that thinner water based formulas cannot.
-Silicone-based anal lubes are longer-lasting than water based formulas and do not absorb into the skin, providing a consistent slippery film that does not require reapplication during extended sessions.
-They are not compatible with silicone toys and should only be used with glass, metal, and condom-covered toys.
-They are compatible with latex condoms.
-Hybrid anal lubes combine water and silicone bases for a formula that lasts longer than pure water based without the silicone toy incompatibility risk of a full silicone formula, though caution around silicone toy use is still advised.
-Desensitising anal lubes include a mild local anaesthetic such as benzocaine that reduces anal sensitivity and discomfort, particularly for beginners.
-These should be used with caution: some desensitisation aids comfort, but too much means the body cannot signal discomfort adequately, increasing injury risk.
+Thick water based anal gels are the most widely recommended and versatile anal lubricant format, safe with all toy materials including silicone, safe with every condom type, and easy to clean up afterward with water alone.
+Silicone-based anal lubes last significantly longer than water-based formulas and do not absorb into the skin, providing a consistent slippery film that rarely needs reapplication during extended sessions, though they are not compatible with silicone toys and should only be used with glass, metal, or condom-covered toys, and remain compatible only with latex condoms rather than polyisoprene.
+Hybrid anal lubes combine water and silicone bases, lasting longer than a pure water-based formula while carrying less silicone toy incompatibility risk than a full silicone product, though some caution around silicone toy use is still genuinely advised.
+Desensitising anal lubes include a mild local anaesthetic, most commonly benzocaine, that reduces anal sensitivity and initial discomfort, particularly useful for beginners approaching the format for the first time, though these require real caution in how much is actually used.

 Recently viewed products